Oregon State University Marching Band: Types of uniforms

 The marching band has three different variations to their uniform; the uniform that the marching band wears will depend on the type of event.
 There are three different variations: Full Dress, "Beaver Casual", and "Beaver Scuzzy".
 Full Dress is used exclusively during the fall season and only during special parades and most football games.
 "Beaver Casual" is used as the default uniform primarily for pep band events, basketball band, and other related events that do not require the full uniform; this uniform can be used year-round.
-The Beaver Casual uniform consists of the OSU Band baseball cap, orange polo, black slacks, and black socks and shoes.
+The Beaver Casual uniform consists of the OSU Band baseball cap, orange polo, black slacks, black belt, and black socks and shoes.
 "Beaver Scuzzy" consist of the orange OSU band T-shirt and blue jeans and is normally used for informal events such as bar band.

 Earlier uniforms (1989 and earlier)

 Orange and white jackets, tall helmets, and large white plumes.

 Other previous uniforms have included a version with shoulder-tassels and other regalia, black uniforms with orange half-capes and orange military helmets (used in 1941 season), and military cadet uniforms.

 Past Featured Twirlers have historically worn uniforms mainly of white with short or no legs.